HAWAII

 - Hawaii Telehealth/Virtual

-Mark Villanueva, LSW
+Mark Villanueva, LCSW

-Mark Villanueva is a licensed social worker based in Oahu, Hawaii, with a passion for providing compassionate, ethical, and patient-centered care.
+Mark Villanueva is a licensed clinical social worker based in Oahu, Hawaii, with a passion for providing compassionate, ethical, and patient-centered care.
 Earning his Master’s degree in Social Work from the University of Hawaii at Manoa, Mark brings a diverse array of therapeutic techniques to his practice, including Cognitive Behavioral Therapy (CBT), Family Therapy, and Strength-Based Therapy.
 He specializes in a variety of mental health issues ranging from addiction, anger, and anxiety to grief, substance abuse, and work-related stress.

 Mark Villanueva,

-Mark Villanueva is a licensed social worker based in Oahu, Hawaii, with a passion for providing compassionate, ethical, and patient-centered care.
+Mark Villanueva is a licensed clinical social worker based in Oahu, Hawaii, with a passion for providing compassionate, ethical, and patient-centered care.
 Earning his Master’s degree in Social Work from the University of Hawaii at Manoa, Mark brings a diverse array of therapeutic techniques to his practice, including Cognitive Behavioral Therapy (CBT), Family Therapy, and Strength-Based Therapy.
 He specializes in a variety of mental health issues ranging from addiction, anger, and anxiety to grief, substance abuse, and work-related stress.

 Proudly representing his Hawaiian and Filipino heritage, Mark provides care to individuals, families, and the elderly across various age groups.
 Mark’s approach to therapy is unique; he believes that being too formal and professional can alienate his patients, so he welcomes everyone with open arms and a relatable demeanor.
 “Being myself when building rapport and trust has always produced positive outcomes,” he says.